curtisbrooks678/scrum-board-capstone/README.md

 - Stretch Goals:
+    - Distinguish tasks and analytics base on specific users (if a manager wanted to use the app to view employee efficiency)
-    - Host on Azure (or other hosting platform).
+    - Host on Azure or Heroku
-    - OAuth
+    - Add OAuth for login
-    - Complex analytics for task completion using data visualization
+    - Add complex analytics for task completion using data visualization (specifics to come with more research)
-    - Drag and drop tasks to different columns
+    - Drag and drop tasks to different columns, instead of buttons

 - Other Notes: